-A. District Consultation with Private School Representatives (may be done in coordination with Title 1 requirements for consultation)
+A. District LEA Consultation with Private School Representatives (may be done in coordination with Title 1 requirements for consultation)

-To ensure timely and meaningful consultation a district will consult with private nonprofit elementary and secondary school representatives and representatives of parents of parentally placed private school students with disabilities during the design and development of special education and related services for the students.
+To ensure timely and meaningful consultation and prior to the final submission of the IDEA Part B application, an district LEA will consult with private nonprofit elementary and secondary school representatives and representatives of parents of parentally-placed private school students with disabilities during the design and development of special education and related services for the students.
 The consultation process shall include:

-- 1. Child Find: The Child Find process and how parentally placed private school children suspected of having a disability can participate equitably, including how parents, teachers, and private school officials will be informed of the process. - 2.
-Proportionate Share of Funds: The determination of the proportionate amount of federal special education funds available to serve parentally placed private school children with disabilities under this subparagraph, including the determination of how the amount was calculated.
+- 1. Child Find: The Child Find child find process and how parentally-placed private school children suspected of having a disability can participate equitably, including how parents, teachers, and private school officials will be informed of the process. - 2.
+Proportionate Share of Funds: The determination of the proportionate amount of federal special education funds available to serve parentally-placed private school children with disabilities under this subparagraph, including the determination of how the amount was calculated.
 Refer to Section 2G of this chapter for information regarding the calculation of the proportionate share of funds. - 3.
-Determination of Special Education and Related Services: Given the amount of funds to be dedicated by the district, the discussion will include the consideration of how, where, and by whom special education and related services will be provided for parentally placed private school students with disabilities, including: - a. types of services, including direct services and alternate service delivery mechanisms; - b. how such services will be apportioned if funds are insufficient to serve all students; - c. how and when these decisions will be made; and - d. how the provided services will be evaluated.

-- 4. Ongoing Communication: Clarify how the private school and district will operate throughout the school year to ensure that parentally placed private school students with disabilities identified through the Child Find process can meaningfully participate in special education and related services.
+Determination of Special Education and Related Services: Given the amount of funds to be dedicated by the district LEA, the discussion will include the consideration of how, where, and by whom special education and related services will be provided for parentally-placed private school students with disabilities, including a discussion of: - a. types of services, including direct services and alternate service delivery mechanisms; - b. how such services will be apportioned if funds are insufficient to serve all parentally-placed private school students; and - c. how and when these decisions will be made.; and - d. how the provided services will be evaluated. - 4.
+Ongoing Communication: Clarify how the private school and district LEA will operate throughout the school year to ensure that parentally placed private school students with disabilities identified through the Child Find child find process can meaningfully participate in special education and related services.
 Annual consultation is not required to make these decisions.
-The district determines the period between consultations based on changing circumstances within the district, such as significant changes in the total amount of funds to be expended and/or the number and location of private school students with disabilities. - 5.
-Written Affirmation: When timely and meaningful consultation has occurred: - a. the district will obtain a written affirmation signed by the representatives of participating private schools; - b. if the representatives do not provide the affirmation within a reasonable period of time the district will forward the documentation of the consultation process to the State Department of Education (SDE). - 6.
-District Decisions: Following consultation with the private school representatives, the district will make final decisions concerning items a-d addressed above in number 3. - 7.
-Written Explanation by the District Regarding Services: If the district disagrees with the views of the private school officials on the provision of services or the types of services, whether provided directly or through a contract, the district will provide to the private school officials a written explanation of the reasons why the district chose not to provide services directly or through a contract.
+The district LEA determines the period between consultations based on changing circumstances within the district LEA, such as significant changes in the total amount of funds to be expended and/or the number and location of private school students with disabilities.

+- 5. Written Affirmation: When timely and meaningful consultation has occurred: - a. the district LEA will obtain a written affirmation signed by the representatives of participating private schools; - b. if the representatives do not provide the affirmation within a reasonable period of time the district LEA will document forward the documentation of the consultation process and keep the documentation on file. to the State Department of Education (SDE). - 6.
+District LEA Decisions: Following consultation with the private school representatives, the district LEA will make final decisions concerning items a-dc addressed above in number 3. - 7.
+Written Explanation by the District LEA Regarding Services: If the district LEA disagrees with the views of the private school officials on the provision of services or the types of services, whether provided directly or through a contract, the district LEA will provide to the private school officials a written explanation of the reasons for the decision why the district chose not to provide services directly or through a contract.